sindresorhus/fkill/readme.md

 Type: `boolean`<br>
 Default: `true`

-Terminate all child processes along with the parent process (*only on Windows*).
+Kill all child processes along with the parent process. *(Windows only)*

 ## Related